jxskiss/httptreemux/README.md

 1. Static path segments take the highest priority.
 If a segment and its subtree are able to match the URL, that match is returned.
 2. Wildcards take second priority.
 For a particular wildcard to match, that wildcard and its subtree must match the URL.
 3. Regexp routes are checked after static and wildcards routes.
-Multiple regexp routes under a same prefix are checked in their registering order, if a regexp route matches the URL, the match is returned.
+Multiple regexp routes under a same prefix are checked in the registering order, if a regexp route matches the URL, the match is returned.
+Regular expression must be at the end of a pattern.
-4. Finally, a catch-all rule will match when the earlier path segments have matched, and none of the static or wildcard conditions have matched.
+4. Finally, a catch-all rule will match when the earlier path segments have matched, and none of above rules have matched.
 Catch-all rules must be at the end of a pattern.

 So with the following patterns adapted from [simpleblog](https://www.github.com/dimfeld/simpleblog), we'll see certain matches:
 ```go